unitycoder/HappyLittlePainterLeapMotion/README.md

 # FAQ
 - Can I use multiple brushes (tools)? : Not supported in this version (it works, but will have issues on the drawing)
+- I have a feature request / bug report.. : Feel free to post them as [issues](https://github.com/unitycoder/HappyLittlePainterLeapMotion/issues) in this repository

 # Future Plans
 - Add different brushes & painting knives